Hoyasumii/avengers-endgame/README.md

 LOKI (2012): If it's all the same to you...
 I'll have that drink now.

 TONY STARK (2012): All right, get him on his feet.
-We can all stand around posing up a sto
+We can all stand around posing up a stor